jenineharris/R-you-ready-demo/README.md

 # R You Ready?

-This repository contains the two files used in the demostration of R Markdown for the July 25th **R You Ready** Sage Webinar.
+This repository contains the two files used in the demonstration of R Markdown for the July 25th **R You Ready** Sage Webinar.
 To try opening and using this file, follow these steps:

 1) Download and install R from the Comprehensive R Archive Network (the CRAN: https://cran.r-project.org)
 2) Download and install the free Desktop version of RStudio from the RStudio website (https://rstudio.com/products/rstudio/download/)